Sage-Bionetworks/sage-monorepo/README.md

 - xcode-select --install
 - brew install R
 - brew install cairo
-- brew install git-lfs
-- brew install postgres
 - download and install RStudio: https://rstudio.com/products/rstudio/download
-- download and install Docker: https://www.docker.com/products/docker-desktop

-> Note: gfortran seems to be a recurring problem for Mac installes on various versions of OSX.
-Here are some additional resources if the above instructions don't work for you: https://github.com/fxcoudert/gfortran-for-macOS/releases and https://cran.r-project.org/bin/macosx/tools/

 ### Initialize R Packages, Database and run App

 To run the app locally:

-1. Make sure you've created and populated the local postgres database using the iatlas-data repository (see above)

 1. Clone this repository